 1. Material Strength

 This might be one of the most important things about golf nets that you need to consider.
 The better and stronger material the longer it will last.
 With good quality material you also be able to use all of your golf clubs without risking a hole in the net.
 The fact is that the cheaper nets that have low quality material tend last a short time and are less than ideal for drivers or other high impact clubs.

 You might be thinking how you can know the difference?
 Well, it is our job here to tell you the difference.
 Material strength is a part of our rating system making the decision easy for you.
-The general rule here is that the stronger the net the more it will cost and one of the strongest practice net on the market today is without a doubt the net return followed buy the RUKK Net Pop-Up.
+The general rule here is that the stronger the net the more it will cost and one of the strongest practice net on the market today is without a doubt the net return followed with popular the RUKK Net Pop-Up.

 2. Ball Retrieval

 I key point about golf nets that is often forgotten is how good is the net when it comes to ball retrieval.
 Some nets are terrible when it comes to getting the balls back causing wasted time for the golfer getting his/her golf balls back from the net.
 The greatest golf nets for this are designed to return the ball back to the golfer.
 The design here can vary from one net to the next.
 For example the standard golf practice net is “flat” so the balls will drop down in front of the net which helps with ball retrieval but notice that this net is not of the highest quality.
 The Callaway Tri Ball Hitting Net on the other hand is both quality net has good ball retrieval but does not offer the automatic ball retrieval like some other nets, see more here: ball return nets.

 3. Easy of Setup